goldenstein64/Copy/docs/usage-guide/index.md

 ## What heuristics should I use to know when to use Copy?

-Generally, if I need to copy of a table, I use `Copy()`.
+Generally, if you need to copy of a table, you use `Copy()`.
 Everything else is there purely for completing the definition of copying something in virtually any respect.

+(WIP)